Most Accurate Name Statistics Tool

 There are 346,992,977 people in the U.S. Want to know how many of me are there or how rare is my name

-The U.S. Census Bureau statistics tell us that there are at least 151,671 different last names and 5,163 different first names in common use in the United States.
+Based on publicly available datasets from the U.S. Census Bureau and SSA there are at least 151,671 different last names and 5,163 different first names in common use in the United States.
 Some names are more common than others.

 Enter it and find out how many of you there are.